fwcd/kotlin-language-server/BUILDING.md

 Describes how to build and run this project.
 Note that you might need to use `gradlew` instead of `./gradlew` on Windows.

 ## Setup
-* Java 8+ should be installed and located under JAVA_HOME or PATH
+* Java 8 should be installed and located under JAVA_HOME or PATH.
+Java 11 is *not* supported yet, see [#108](https://github.com/fwcd/KotlinLanguageServer/issues/108) for details.

 ### ...for language server development
 * `./gradlew server:build`